 You can certainly work to ensure that your staff who work from home have the right guidance and advice on their working environment.

 You can either send an assessor to your employees’ homes or ask your employees to self-assess by sending them questionnaires.

-9. Create a Working from Home Policy
+9. Create a Working from Home (WFH) and Work From Anywhere (WFA) Policy

 A policy is useful to summarize expectations and what support is available.

 Also, the advantage of having a policy is that staff can refer to it if in doubt.

 A working-from-home policy can include things such as: